SaraGurungLABS01/Deployment_5/Documentation.md

 - The `deploy_jenkins.sh` script was used to automate the Jenkins installation process.
 - The `second_last.sh` script was used to automate the final step of software installation in the Ubuntu user account.

+## Software configuration in second instance
+Similar to software configuration in first instance following software packages were installed:
+   - `software-properties-common`
+   - `python3.7`
+   - `python3.7-venv`
+Similarly, `second_last.sh` script was used to automate the software installation process.